Payday Filing SoftwareAttaché is directly integrated with Inland Revenue gateway services allowing for easy payday filing.

 What is payday filing?

 Payday filing is a New Zealand government initiative that changes the way businesses report on employee payments such as salary or wages, pay as you earn (PAYE) and other deductions.
-Under payday filing this payroll information will be sent electronically, directly to IR every payday rather than monthly as is presently the case.
+New Zealand employers must be compliant by their first pay in April 2019.

 How payday filing will impact you

-All New Zealand employers must commence payday filing before 1 April 2019.
+All New Zealand employers must commence payday filing by their first pay in April 2019.

 Employers with $50,000 or more of PAYE and employer superannuation contribution tax (ESCT) deductions a year will need to upgrade to a payroll system that is payday filing compliant and review some of their payroll procedures.

 Employers whose combined PAYE and ESCT deductions are less than $50,000 a year have the option to file online or file paper returns.